Skip to content

 See `/home/user/.skills/invoice-parser/example_invoice.pdf` for a reference layout.

-These ship out of the box and don’t need uploading: xlsx, pdf, docx, pptx, json, csv, sql, image.
-Reference them by id from your agent.
+Four ship out of the box (type: "anthropic"): xlsx, pdf, docx, pptx.
+Reference them by id from your agent — no upload needed.

 {